-For many reasons, the Arctic hotel is the best lodging Aurora option in Ilulissat.
+For many reasons, the Arctic hotel is the best Aurora lodging option in Ilulissat

 If you decide to visit Nuuk, the Vandrehuset is a very interesting option.

-Other good places to see Northern Lights
+Other good places to see the Northern Lights

 These places require a bigger solar storm, but if you plan a trip there, make sure that you check the Northern Lights forecast every day: